LINGuistLIU/ParadigmGeneralization/README.md

 ## Scripts

-The script for 1st-order paradigm extraction, i.e. to extract paradigms from inflection tables, is from https://github.com/marfors/paradigmextract with minor changes.
+The script in the directory paradigmextract/ is for 1st-order paradigm extraction, i.e. to extract paradigms from inflection tables.
+It is from https://github.com/marfors/paradigmextract with minor changes.

 -------------------------------------------------------------